 What is a normal combi boiler?

 Combi boiler is short for combination boiler.
-This system is compact, practical and can run off gas, oil, LPG and electricity.
+This system is compact, practical and can run off LPG , and gas or electricity.
 It is a very popular boiler as it has a combination of a water heater and a central heating system all in one unit, so both household functions are supplied via this boiler.

 A normal combi boiler heats water instantly via the mains, so there is no need to wait for hot water or have water storage tanks in your home.